shesek/onionfile/README.md

 That's it!
 Share the URL with the recipient to give her access to `~/shareme.txt`.

+If a path to a directory is provided, the entire directory will be made accessible with a directory index listing all the available files.

-Note: it might take a minute for the hidden service to become available.
+Note: it might take a few moments for the hidden service to become available.

 ## Installing